dsccommunity/ActiveDirectoryDsc/Tests/README.md

        Copy-Item -ToSession $dc03Session -Path $sourceModulePath -Destination $destinationModulePath -Recurse -Force }
    ```
+1. **Important!** Change to folder to root of your local working repository
+   folder, e.g. cd 'c:\source\xActiveDirectory'.
 1. Create the configuration .mof and the metadata .mof file on the respective
    nodes.
    ```powershell